Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Neutron irradiation at the Rhode Island Nuclear Science Center

 Sensors in this work were neutron-irradiated in the Rhode Island Nuclear Science Centre (RINSC).
 This facility was qualified for the irradiation of the CE sensors, as described in ref.~\cite{Acar_2023}.

 To position the sensors close to the reactor core, an 8" beam port was used.
 This port is accessible only when the reactor is off, and the samples were typically removed one day after irradiation.
 Since the reactor operated at approximately constant power, the delivered fluence could, to first approximation, be controlled by adjusting the irradiation time.

-Due to reactor turn-on effects, larger uncertainties in the delivered fluence are expected for shorter irradiation times.
+Due to reactor turn-on effects, a fixed irradiation-time uncertainty of 2 min was assumed.
+Using the fluence ($\Phi$) scaling factor as described in section~\ref{subsec:Fluence_assessment}, this corresponds to an absolute fluence uncertainty of $0.93\times10^{14}~\neqcm$.
+This contribution was combined in quadrature with a relative uncertainty of \SI{10}{\percent} associated with the reactor power: